vinberg88/vinberg88/README.md

-# Mattias Vinberg - 2026
+# Mattias Vinberg - 2026 - COMPUTERS ARE MY LIFE LINE - Have a god day folks!

-### Tech Consultant • Software Engineering • AI Delivery • DevOps • WSL • Node.JS • Java
+### Tech Consultant • Software Engineering • AI Delivery • DevOps • WSL • Node.JS • Java • Android apps • Ios apps • Windows app to store

 <img width="1500" height="500" alt="1500x500" src="https://github.com/user-attachments/assets/57a6cdd6-5ec3-481e-8b0b-f9dd4cfc8dca" />

 ---

 NEWS FOR WSL.
 Will build so all WSL image have there own WSL page.
-Thie will take some time =)
+This will take some time =)

 Rebulding WSL project so all Linux distros will have there own repo via GitHUB and desktop is installd - EASY SETUP.